Skip to content

 We are not seeking URLs, credentials, network addresses, or encryption keys.
 We seek only the identity of data fields and legal terms governing their transfer.

-I’m writing about [Department]’s contract with LexisNexis Risk Solutions for the Accurint Virtual Crime Center.
-The contract may include an AVCC XML Addendum that grants LexisNexis an irrevocable license to use, aggregate, and distribute police records uploaded by [Department], including incident reports involving victims and witnesses.
+I’m writing to ask about [Department]’s contract with LexisNexis Risk Solutions for the Accurint Virtual Crime Center (AVCC).
+Records obtained from other jurisdictions show that these contracts typically include an AVCC XML Addendum granting LexisNexis an irrevocable license to use, aggregate, and redistribute data uploaded by the department — including incident reports, dispatch records, and information about victims and witnesses who were never charged with any crime.

 3. Use the (limited) opt-out anyway.